How to Extract AU BAS Data for

 Step 3: Extract — Turn Documents Into Structured Data

 Upload all source documents for the quarter — sales invoices, purchase receipts, supplier bills — in a single batch.
-The tool processes each file independently, locating the values that match your column definitions.
-Because the processing runs in parallel across all files, 50 invoices do not take 50 times longer than one; a typical batch of 30–50 documents completes in under a minute.
+The tool processes each file independently, locating values that match your column definitions.
+Because processing runs in parallel across all files, 50 invoices do not take 50 times longer than one; a typical batch of 30–50 documents completes in under a minute.

 Files are processed securely and not stored.